Mozilla-GitHub-Standards/56845c9c0ff2d14158bd007dab3aaf2e2caa0aaeb101326b1964d2c96c866459/README.md

     </code>
   </dt>
   <dd>
     Log level for extension logging.
-Defaults to Warnings an above.
+Defaults to Warnings and above.
 Set to 0 for verbose logging.
   </dd>
   <dt>